deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 the pool, every one of the airmen held at attention perfectly.
 Finally, he nodded.

-“Airmen.” he said.
-“You have now completed the Indoctrination section of your Pararescue training.
+"Airmen." he said.
+"You have now completed the Indoctrination section of your Pararescue training.
 You have done something that is literally better than a one in a million event—precious few men have ever accomplished this task.
 You’re not Pararescuemen yet, but as of today,